Connect with others who understand.

 Idiopathic Hypersomnia Symptoms

-Although excessive daytime sleepiness is shared between IH and narcolepsy, other symptoms unique to idiopathic hypersomnia include:
+EDS occurs with both idiopathic hypersomnia and narcolepsy, but symptoms unique to idiopathic hypersomnia include:

-• Sleeping for at least 10 to 11 hours per night
+• Sleeping at least 10 to 11 hours a night

 • Excessive daytime sleepiness, even with extended sleep times

-Although these are the only two symptoms required for a diagnosis of IH, many people with the disorder also experience:
+Although these are the only two symptoms required for a diagnosis of idiopathic hypersomnia, many people with the disorder also experience:

 • Nonrestorative sleep (not feeling completely rested after sleeping)